lilendian0x00/xray-knife/README.md

 ```bash
 xray-knife proxy -f configs.txt --port 9999 --rotate 300
 ```
-> **Pro Tip:** While the proxy is running, simply press `Enter` to force an immediate rotation to the next available fast configuration.
+> **Pro Tip:** While the proxy is running, simply press `Enter` in the terminal to force an immediate rotation to the next available fast configuration.

 **2. Use a Single, Static Config**
 Run the proxy using just one configuration link without rotation.